 IX.
 IMPLEMENTATION OF CLEAN AIR ACT AND FEDERAL WATER POLLUTION CONTROL ACT

-This provision is applicable to all Federal-aid construction contracts and to all related subcontracts.
+This provision is applicable to all Federal-aid construction contracts in excess of $150,000 and to all related subcontracts.

-By submission of this bid/proposal or the execution of this contract, or subcontract, as appropriate, the bidder, proposer, Federal-aid construction contractor, or subcontractor, as appropriate, will be deemed to have stipulated as follows:
+By submission of this bid/proposal or the execution of this contract or subcontract, as appropriate, the bidder, proposer, Federal-aid construction contractor, subcontractor, supplier, or vendor

-1. That any person who is or will be utilized in the performance of this contract is not prohibited from receiving an award due to a violation of Section 508 of the Clean Water Act or Section 306 of the Clean Air Act.

-2. That the contractor agrees to include or cause to be included the requirements of paragraph (1) of this Section X in every subcontract, and further agrees to take such action as the contracting agency may direct as a means of enforcing such requirements.
+agrees to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
+7401-7671q) and the Federal Water Pollution Control Act, as amended (33 U.S.C.
+1251-1387).
+Violations must be reported to the Federal Highway Administration and the Regional Office of the Environmental Protection Agency.

 X. CERTIFICATION REGARDING DEBARMENT, SUSPENSION, INELIGIBILITY AND VOLUNTARY EXCLUSION